 Delaware Trivia Quiz Questions And Answers

-Delaware got its name from Thomas West, 3rd Baron De La Warr, an English nobleman and Virginia's first what?
+Delaware got its name from Thomas West, 3rd Baron De La Warr, an English nobleman and

 A: Colonial governor

 Delaware provided one of the premier regiments to the

 Continental Army, and were known as the what?